-The Chief Executive Officer (CEO), or Deputy CEO, acting on advice and in consultation with the Director of Public Health (DPH), will be responsible for the mobilising of all health services as they determine.
+The Medical Director (MD), or Deputy MD, acting on advice and in consultation with the Director of Public Health (DPH), will be responsible for the mobilising of all health services as they determine.
 This will also include the reduction in response as the impact diminishes or incident ends.
-St Bernard's Hospital is a critical resource for Gibraltar and the CEO will consider what measures will be necessary to protect the facility, staff and patients.
+St Bernard's Hospital is a critical resource for Gibraltar and the MD will consider what measures will be necessary to protect the facility, staff and patients.
 The mobilisation will need to take this into account when considering deploying staff.

-8.6 ENVIRONMENTAL AGENCY
+12.7 ENVIRONMENTAL AGENCY GIBRALTAR

-The Environmental Agency Gibraltar is a separate organisation to the Government of Gibraltar to which it is wholly contracted to undertake the tasks of Environmental Health.
+The Environmental Agency Gibraltar is a separate organisation to HM GoG to which it is wholly contracted to undertake the tasks of Environmental Health.
 These duties include:

-- a) the monitoring of the safety of water supplies,
+- the monitoring of the safety of water supplies,

-- b) the inspection and sampling of food,
+- the inspection and sampling of food,

-- c) the inspection of food premises,
+- the inspection of food premises,

-- d) waste management.
+- waste management.

-- a) ensuring the safety of water supplies, - b) ensuring that food is free from radioactive fission products and safe to eat, - c) ensuring that contaminated waste is shipped and disposed of properly.
+- ensuring the safety of water supplies, - ensuring that food is free from radioactive fission products and safe to eat, (with MOD assistance) - ensuring that contaminated waste is shipped and disposed of properly.

-- a) advising AquaGib on any preventative and any remedial action required concerning water supplies and the operation of desalination plants, - b) organising as required for the sampling of water supplies, - c) organising for the distribution of Potassium lodate Tablets (PITs) by the Royal Gibraltar Regiment once this has been authorised by C3, - d) the monitoring of the distribution of Potassium lodate Tablets, - e) advising proprietors of food premises and the general public on food safety and how to protect food from risk of contamination from radioactive fission products, - f) ensuring the safe disposal of contaminated waste arising from remediation works, - g) to prepare and maintain off-site emergency plans as defined under the REPPIR 2004 Regulations2.
+- a) advising AquaGib on any preventative and any remedial action required concerning water supplies and the operation of desalination plants, - b) organising as required for the sampling of water supplies, - c) organising for the distribution of Stable Iodine Tablets (SITs) by the Royal Gibraltar Regiment once an Off-Site Nuclear Emergency has been declared. - d) the monitoring of the distribution of Stable Iodine Tablets, - e) advising proprietors of food premises and the general public on food safety and how to protect food from risk of contamination from radioactive fission products, - f) ensuring the safe disposal by the MOD/HQBF of contaminated waste arising from remediation works, - g) to prepare and maintain off-site emergency plans as defined under the REPPIR 2004 Regulations .